-Maryland Will & Trust Attorneys Dedicated to Providing Personalized Estate Planning Guidance
+Maryland Will and Trust Planning Attorney Provides Personalized Estate Guidance

-Understanding Your Options and Protecting You and Your Family’s Future
+Understanding Your Will and Trust Planning Options and Protecting You and Your Family’s Future

 The Difference Between a Will and a Trust

 Even if you have not had exposure to them, most people have heard about wills and trusts.
 A will and a trust might look similar and have similar terms, however, they are functionally very different documents which, ideally, can work together for your benefit:

 - Will: A will is a “writing” in which a grantor (creator of the will) expresses some terms which should take effect at the time of his or her death.
 Under Maryland Law, a valid will must be signed by the grantor (or someone acting in the grantor’s presence and on his or her behalf), and must be attested to and signed by two or more credible witnesses.
 A key aspect of a will is that it really does not take effect until the grantor dies.
 A will creates an estate which distributes property known as probate assets, and appoints a Personal Representative to do so.
 The Personal Representative then goes through Probate Court to ensure that the probate assets are distributed consistent with the terms of the Will.
 Absent a Will, probate assets are distributed by a Probate Court through “intestate succession” – a series of laws which distributes these assets to your family in a particular order.
 Also, a Will can contain critical information regarding your health decisions, and care of your children or pets after your death.